© Marco Borggreve

 • A drink is included in the price

 Naples in the 17th century.
 The capital of music.
 The city where the opera was born and the commedia dell'arte.
-Its conservatories strive to deliver the very best talent, musicians, composers but also the castrates who will not infrequently become very famous.
-Tonight, the Italian ensemble l' Arpeggiate delves into this Naples of the seicento, feeling the magnificent vocal repertoire that originated there.
-And so a little war breaks out in the Gulf of Naples between small and big fish; the cause: a dodgy sardella sauce in which they are incorporated.
+Its music academies strive to deliver the very best talent, musicians, composers but also the castrates who will turn out to become very famous.
+Tonight, the Italian ensemble L'Arpeggiata delves into this Naples of the seicento, playing the magnificent vocal repertoire that originated there.
+And thus a small war breaks out in the Gulf of Naples between small and big fish; the cause: a dodgy sardella sauce in which they are prepared.
 At the crib of the baby Jesus, shepherds sing "ninne nanne" lullabies; and in the streets of Naples, virtuosic, blazing dances are on display while in the palaces, castrati perform their virtuoso arias.